incordlabs/cortex/README.md

 ---

-**Flash is a next generation Tensor Library and Deep Learning Framework that doesn't compromise on
+**Cortex is a next generation Tensor Library and Deep Learning Framework that doesn't compromise on
 <br /> flexibility, efficiency and portability.**

 <br/>